-My very first ever multi tool was given to me at Christmas almost 20 years ago.
-It was nothing fancy; it was in fact a very small multi tool with a small keychain hoop to attach my keys.
-Since then I’ve owned, held, and used many multi tools.
-If you’re a multi tool/knife snob like me, then you’ve likely turned up your nose at many of the offerings you see in the sporting goods department of your local Wal-mart.
+My very first ever multi-tool was given to me at Christmas almost 20 years ago.
+Since then I’ve owned, held, and used many multi-tools.
+If you’re a multi-tool/knife snob like me, then you’ve likely turned up your nose at many of the offerings you see in the sporting goods department of your local Walmart.
 End cap displays of $19.97 kits simply don’t impress me.
-The Gerber Multi-Plier 600 does, however.
+The Gerber Multi-Plier 600 does.

 Gerber has certainly been a popular name on those end caps, but don’t count them out just yet.
 Gerber is making a renewed push toward the mid and high end of the market – and doing it with more Made in the USA tools.
 The Gerber Multi-Plier 600 is one of those tools and they sent me the Bluntnose Black model to check out.

 The Gerber Multi-Plier 600 model has actually been around for many years and is a proven design with many hard-core fans.
 This iteration has been improved with Tungsten carbide cutter inserts.
 According to Gerber, they’re designed to cut No. 26 gauge hard wire (0.4 mm) or No. 2 hard fish hook.
 I would be cautious in cutting anything bigger as it can damage the cutter.